What is the software development life cycle?

-During the design phase, the conceptualisation of the solution is created.
-This will determine whether the software architecture is meeting the specific project requirements.
-Custom tailored software design by software architects helps us to set definitive workflows and standards.
-This stage of the process will be built using the final prototype and mockups, to check the functionality and usability of the solution and potential software development tools that can be used for the future development and processes to realise the business needs and objectives.
+Custom, tailored software design by software architects helps developers set definitive workflows and standards.
+This stage of the process will be built using the final prototype and mockups, to check the functionality and usability of the solution and potential software development tools that can be used for future development and processes to realise the business needs and objectives.

 Low-level design will assess the functional logic of the modules, database tables, complete detail of the interface, address all types of dependency issues, listing of error messages and inputs and outputs for each module.

 Coding and Implementation

-The newly built and tested application is then moved to the testing and integration phase to deploy any immediate changes.
+The newly built and tested application is then moved to the software testing and integration phase to deploy any immediate changes.
 The software engineering team has to make sure that the code meets all software requirements and specifications.

 QA Testing and Integration